-You must be thinking if house sitting business is not going to be a viable business and if it is right for you to run.
+You must be wondering if a house-sitting business is not going to be a viable business and if it is right for you to run.
 Well, there might be more daily activities and official requirements involved in this than you think.
-Hence, a detailed explanation has been given in this blog to help you understand the effectiveness of the house sitting business.
+Hence, a detailed explanation has been given in this blog to help you understand the effectiveness of the house-sitting business.

 You might have worked as a baby-sitting service to family and friends, in a similar way you can now offer house sitting services, like taking care of peoples' homes when the owners are out of the station.
 House sitting generally involves taking care of the homes of customers when they are away from home for any business purpose, travelling for a year, or a way for a holiday.